jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-Now we're repeating history on desktop.

-Companies are build cross-platform web apps across web and desktop, while using React Native on mobile.
+Companies are building cross-platform web apps across web and desktop, while using React Native on mobile.

 And we have an opportunity again for React Native to come in and save everyone.
 -->